The History of Northwest Railroad Institute

 Our school opened its doors as International Air Academy in 1979.
 The founder, Arch Miller, was working as a dedicated and experienced professional in the airline industry when he chose to utilize his talents in a new way.
 Miller’s career began by attending a travel school where he gained enough experience to earn his first job as a ramp agent and later moved on to reservations.

-Miller worked his way up to staff vice president at Hughes Airwest, now part of Northwest Airlines, before opening his own training school in Vancouver, Washington.
+Miller worked his way up to staff vice president at Hughes Airwest (now part of Delta Airlines) before opening his own training school in Vancouver, Washington.

-With the increased need for renewable energy, and in turn, the need for qualified technicians, the Academy has expanded again with Northwest Renewable Energy Institute.
+With the increased need for renewable energy and the need for qualified technicians, the Academy expanded again with Northwest Renewable Energy Institute.

-In 2013 Northwest Railroad Institute was born to help fill the upcoming positions that will be available with the retiring generation of conductors.
+In 2013, Northwest Railroad Institute was established to help fill the upcoming positions that will be available with the retiring generation of conductors.
+The program was discontinued in 2021.

-Interested parties may review International Air and Hospitality Academy’s credentials: accreditation, approvals and/or licenses by contacting the school’s director.
+Interested parties may review International Air and Hospitality Academy’s credentials, accreditation, approvals, and/or licenses by contacting the school’s president.